prcutler/stoneopen/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.13.15 of the free version correspond to changes made in 2.13.15.x of the paid version.

+= 1.14.2 - 22/Dec/2017 =

+* FIX: Email backups not sending correctly
+* FIX: Buttons in the 'Migrate' dialog box stopped working after you switched tabs (until you reload the page)
+* FIX: Unable to delete multi-storage S3 instances
+* TWEAK: Remove duplicate DOM id for nonce fields
+* TWEAK: Correct name of PutObjectAclVersion permission when requesting it in S3 wizard
+* TWEAK: Improve S3 log message to make clear which back-end a message is coming from
+* TWEAK: Improved migration warning message if migrator addon is available and restoration site url is slightly different than current site url
+* TWEAK: New non-existent Backblaze B2 buckets are now created automatically
+* TWEAK: Suppress expected (but confusing to some users) "404 not found" message in the log when WebDAV backup file is at 0% uploaded

+= 1.14.1 - 12/Dec/2017 =

+* FEATURE: Backup to multiple remote storage accounts of the same type
+* TWEAK: Remove all the lines "X is a great choice, because is supports chunked uploading..." from the UI.
+Almost everything did support it, but not everything mentioned it, which could cause confusion.
+* TWEAK: Prevent a PHP log notice in some settings savings scenarios
+* TWEAK: Add missing filter for processing changes to Google Cloud, OneDrive and Azure settings (Premium storage option) on multisite
+* TWEAK: Minor internal re-factoring: move hard-coded storage back-end names out of options and multisite addon classes.
+* TWEAK: Prevent a PHP log notice during backup on PHP 7.2

 = 1.13.16 - 07/Dec/2017 =